raunakab/raunakab.github.io/content/blog/2-buck2_builds_building_running_and_testing_software_with_no_prelude.md

 - Line 17:
 Here, I've created a new command which simply just calls the produced `output` executable binary.
 That should make sense; if we produced an output via running `clang src/main.c -o main`, the way we would run that output would be via `./main`.
-Therefore, creating a new command with the arguments being `[output]` correlates to how we would have manually done it.
+Therefore, creating a new command with the list of arguments being just `[output]` correlates to how we would have manually run it.
 - Line 19:
 We pass in `run_command` to a provider called `RunInfo`.
-`buck2` will then see that this rule produces a `RunInfo` provider, and thus will know that whatever target called this rule is *runnable* via running `run_command`!
+`buck2` will then see that this rule has produced a `RunInfo` provider, and thus will know that whatever target called this rule is *runnable* via running `run_command`!

 You can even try running the `root//:my_first_target` target.
 Run the following command: